NihilisticMotif/Wheel-of-Fortune/Note/Can I use PWA in Android.md

+# Can I use PWA in Android ?

 Before 2019, PWA is not discovered in Google App Store.

 In order to make Google App Store recognize PWA app, you have to pay 20$ for dev account